 Note: Tencel clothes can be a great alternative to conventional fabrics, but buying new is never the most sustainable option.
-If you’re in need of some new clothes, try shopping secondhand first!** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+If you’re in need of some new clothes, try shopping secondhand first!** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?